rw-gitops-demo/apples-service/README.md

 The `CD` action in the [app-manifests](https://github.com/rw-gitops-demo/app-manifests) will update the image name for the `apples-service` manifest to the newly built image and commit the change to that repository.
 Argo CD monitors the repository for changes, detects that the cluster is out-of-sync with the repo, and then rolls out the new version of the service.

 Note that in order for the `CI` action to trigger the `CD` action in the [app-manifests](https://github.com/rw-gitops-demo/app-manifests) repository, it has been configured with a `DEPLOY_PAT` secret that has Read and Write access to actions for [app-manifests](https://github.com/rw-gitops-demo/app-manifests).

+## Setting up the demo

+With the cluster running and Argo CD monitoring the repos, make a commit to this repo and push it.
+The workflow will build and push a Docker image to a GitHub packages registry.
+By default, this registry is private, so go to the package settings to change the visibility to public.
+This first requires enabling the option to allow organisation members to create public packages in the organisation settings.